 How We Tested

-Eight units.
+Seven units.
 Six weeks.
 Same room temperature (68°F), same session durations (30 and 45 minutes), same measurements before and after each session: core body temperature, heart rate, and sweat volume via weight differential.
 Thermal imaging on every unit to check heat distribution across the cabin.
 EMF readings taken at contact distance from each panel.

 Every unit was purchased at retail or provided by the manufacturer with no editorial conditions.
 Warm-up times were clocked from cold start.
 Build quality, door seals, control panel usability, and post-session odor were all logged.
 No single-session verdicts — each unit ran at least twelve sessions before we drew a conclusion.